drfone logo

 1. How to Factory Reset Samsung from Settings?

 • Step 1.
-Find a reliable Android backup software to back up all your internal data to any external storage device as this process will erase all the user data present in its internal storage.
-Alternatively, you can use Dr.Fone - Phone Backup (Android).
+Use a reliable Android backup software to back up all internal data to an external storage device or cloud service.
+Alternatively, use Dr.Fone - Phone Backup (Android) for a one-click complete backup solution.

 • Step 3.
-This process cannot be undone, so be very sure before you proceed with the factory reset Samsung Galaxy.
+Remove or note down any accounts (Google, Samsung) linked to the device to avoid Factory Reset Protection (FRP) lock after the reset.
+This process cannot be undone, so confirm your decision before proceeding with the factory reset Samsung Galaxy.

 backup and reset